Streets of Fire: Casting

-Hill heard about Michael Paré from the same agent who recommended Eddie Murphy to him for 48 Hrs (his then-girlfriend and later wife Hildy).
+Hill heard about Michael Paré from Hildy Gottlieb, his then-girlfriend and later wife who was also the same agent who recommended Eddie Murphy to him for 48 Hrs.
 At the time he was cast in March 1983, Paré had appeared in two films, Eddie and the Cruisers and Undercover, which had not yet been released.
 For Hill, Paré "had the right quality.
 He was the only actor I found who was right for the part ...a striking combination of toughness and innocence."
 Paré said of his character, "He's someone who can come in and straighten everything out."

 The character of Ellen Aim was written as a 28-year-old woman.
-Gross says they wanted Daryl Hannah but were unable to do a deal in time.
+Gross says they wanted Daryl Hannah, but were unable to do a deal in time.
 Diane Lane read for the part when she was 18.
 Hill was reluctant to cast her because he felt that she was too young for the role.
 Hill met Lane in New York City and she auditioned for him in black leather pants, a black mesh top and high-heeled boots.
 He was surprised with her "total commitment to selling herself as a rock 'n' roll star".
 The actress had been in more than 10 films by the time she did Streets of Fire.
 She described her character as "the first glamorous role I've had".
 Hill was so impressed with her work on the film that he wrote additional scenes for her during the shoot.

-"We were very excited about Diane Lane because she was starring in two excitedly hyped Francis Ford Coppola pictures that were being done in Oklahoma", says Gross.
+"We were very excited about Diane Lane because she was starring in two excitedly hyped Francis Ford Coppola pictures that were being done in Oklahoma", says Gross, referring to The Outsiders and Rumble Fish.
 "So we had the approval of sort of picking the person that Francis Ford Coppola picked."

 Amy Madigan originally read for Reva, Cody's sister, and told Hill and Silver that she wanted to play the role of McCoy which, she remembers, "was written to be played by an overweight male who was a good soldier and really needed a job.
 It could still be tough and strong and have a woman do it without rewriting the part."
 Hill liked the idea and cast her.

-Willem Dafoe was recommended by Kathryn Bigelow, who had just made a film with him.
+Willem Dafoe was recommended by Kathryn Bigelow, who had recently directed him in The Loveless (1981).
 Bigelow was dating David Giler, a collaborator and friend of Hill at the time.
 Gross later said he thought Dafoe "may have been the best thing about the film."